Second Factor Management⚓︎

 PIN⚓︎

-When setting a PIN, you must make use of PIN class provided by the Mobile SDK for your platform (i.e., PinContainer on Android, and PIN on iOS).
-These classes have been designed to prevent that (partial) copies of the PIN remain in memory any longer than strictly necessarily.
-Additionally, they also implement utility functionality to check if the PIN is easy to guess and if two PINs are equal.
+When setting a PIN, you must make use of the PIN class provided by the Mobile SDK for your platform (i.e., PinContainer on Android, and PIN on iOS).
+These classes have been designed to prevent that copies of the PIN (even partial copies) remain in memory any longer than strictly necessary.
+Additionally, the classes can check whether the PIN is common (i.e. easy to guess) and can verify that two entered PINs are equal.
 You should ask the user to enter their chosen PIN twice and verify that both match before sending the entered code to the Mobile SDK.

 int requiredLength = 4;